 July 11, 2022

 No, this is not an Indian recipe nor is it completely my own.
 It is a recipe that I love eating when I am not eating Indian, though.
 It's at once healthy and filling.
-I first started experimenting with warm grain salads after experimenting with a cookbook in the Williams Sonoma Salad cookbook (I will add a link below).
+I first started experimenting with warm grain salads after experimenting with a cookbook in the Williams Sonoma Salad cookbook.
 I made it for a friend and it was a huge hit.
 But, no matter how much I looked I could not find that recipe again.
-So, I decided to replicate what I remembered and follow a few other recipes to come up with the recipe below.
-It took me a half a dozen tries to perfect.
+So, I decided to replicate what I remembered and follow a few other recipes to come up with this.
+It took me a half a dozen tries to perfect it.
 It seems simple - so why so many tries?
 I got a little crazy with the dressing, adding various herbs, even olive juice and more vinegar.
 That gave me a sloppy, juicy salad.
 Yuck!
 Then, I roasted the cherry tomatoes first.
 They were okay - the extra step did not add to the dish too much.
 Then, I dry roasted the farro - which was fine, but not amazing.
 I settled on the recipe below.
-It's so good that my 17-year-old had two servings for dinner last night!
+It's so good that my 17-year-old had two servings for dinner!
 The dressing is pure perfection.
 You can even make a batch and keep it handy for other salads.
 If you've never tried farro - now is the time.
 See my notes below.
-If you don't have farro, just substitute it for any grain or seed including brown rice, quinoa, barley, etc. Keep in mind that 1 cup of farro gives you about 4 cups cooked.
+If you don't have farro, just substitute it for any grain or seed including brown rice, quinoa, barley, etc. Keep in mind that 1 cup of farro gives you about 3 cups cooked.

 1 ear of corn, boiled or roasted, kernels removed